The number of people who are intolerant of bread, pizza, or pasta is growing all the time.

-Approximately one percent of the German population exhibit an intolerance reaction to the storage protein gluten, which is primarily found in native cereal types, and are therefore subject to the chronic condition known as celiac disease.
-Nine out of every ten of those affected are unaware of the cause of their complaint, which can manifest itself, for example, in the form of bloating, constipation, diarrhea, irritable colon or even chronic inflammatory intestinal illness, inflammatory skin diseases, joint pain, obesity or even headaches.
+More of us seem to be exhibiting an intolerance reaction to the storage protein gluten, which is primarily found in native cereal types, and are therefore subject to the chronic condition known as celiac disease.
+Others may suffer from gluten sensitivity—the range of symptoms and signs may explain the popularity of gluten-free diets.
+The complaint can manifest itself in the form of bloating, constipation, diarrhea, an irritable colon, chronic inflammatory intestinal illness, inflammatory skin diseases, joint pain, tiredness, depression, unexplained weight loss or weight gain, or headaches.

 Celiac disease is one of the autoimmune diseases and may emerge at any age.
 It tends to be passed on within families and, once it has made its appearance, continues throughout the sufferer’s life.
 The pathology is extremely complex.
 According to an international cohort study published in the New England Journal of Medicine, the causes of celiac disease can be found both at the level of genetic predisposition and in environmental influences.
 Thus more than a quarter of the examined children who possessed a variant of the immunity gene HLA had, by their fifth year, developed autoantibodies that point to the development of a celiac disorder.
 However, the risk of the emergence of these antibodies was very different in the various countries that participated in the study, thus suggesting that environmental factors play a significant role.